amirfhg/LLM_LitReview/README.md

 # Objective

 This project aims to improve frontier models' performance to craft professional academic literature reviews.
-Our primary emphasis is on research papers within the social sciences, particularly in economics and finance.
+Our primary emphasis is on research papers within the social sciences, particularly in economics, finance, and MIS.

 We first use fine-tuning as a warm-up supervised exercise.
 We then continue training the model under a reinforcement learning (RL) framework by creating a reward signal, guiding the model to perform a more effective literature review.

 # Data Collection

 A curated training sample of target papers $$\prod_{train}$$ is collected from Semantic Scholar.
-These papers are carefully selected to ensure they are published in high-quality journals, such as QJE, JF, and JFE.
+These papers are carefully selected to ensure they are published in high-quality journals, such as QJE, JF, JFE, ISR.
 All papers in $$\prod_{train}$$ are published before 2020.
 We also collect a set of out-of-sample papers $$\prod_{test}$$ to evaluate model performance.
 These are the papers published after 2020.

 For each target paper $$p \in {\prod_{train}, \prod_{test}}$$, there is the set of papers referenced by $$p$$: